On the stability of tensor product of representations of classical groups: Introduction

 Further, in each case, an $n$-tuple of integers $\lambar =(\lambda_1 \geq \ldots \geq \lambda_n \geq 0)$ gives rise to an irreducible representation of highest weight $\lambar$ of the corresponding group of rank $n$.
 Adding a zero at the end of $\lambar$, we thus have a natural map from irreducible representations of $\GL{(n,\C)}$ to irreducible representations of $\GL{(n+1,\C)}$, and similarly for other classical groups.
 In fact, let's write any of the above nested sequence of groups as

 One can ask how does this natural map from irreducible representations of $G_n$ to irreducible representations of $G_{n+1}$ behave for tensor products.
 This paper aims to study this question.
-We find that the decomposition of the tensor product of irreducible representations $\pilam \otimes \pimu$ of $G_r$, when $\pilam$ and $\pimu$ come from $G_n$, is independent of $r$ as such as $r\geq 2n$, which we may then call \textit{Stable tensor product} of $\pilam$ and $\pimu$, with the understanding that the stable tensor product of $\pilam$ and $\pimu$ is not a representation of $G_n$ but of $G_r$ for any $r \geq 2n$.
+We find that the decomposition of the tensor product of irreducible representations $\pilam \otimes \pimu$ of $G_r$, when $\pilam$ and $\pimu$ come from $G_n$, is independent of $r$ as soon as $r\geq 2n$, which we may then call \textit{Stable tensor product} of $\pilam$ and $\pimu$, with the understanding that the stable tensor product of $\pilam$ and $\pimu$ is not a representation of $G_n$ but of $G_r$ for any $r \geq 2n$.
 Furthermore, we found to our surprise that the stable tensor product $\pilam \otimes \pimu$ of $G_n$ is independent of the classical group ($\Sp{(2n,\C)}$, $\SO{(2n+1,\C)}$, $\SO{(2n,\C)}$) chosen.
-It is possible that many of the theorems about tensor product of irreducible representations of $G_n$ have an analogue for stable tensor product, such as the Littlewood-Richardson rule or saturation conjecture, a theorem due to Knutson-Tao \cite{KT} for $\GL{(n,\C)}$, although at this point we are not sure if the statements simplify or become more involved.
+In section~\ref{sec before stable} we describe the tensor product of all the classical groups $G_{N-1}$ if $N$ is the stablility level corresponding to that tensor product which we call \enquote{just before stability results}.